arnaudgallou/BIO-Rmodule/Rmodule.md

 # or
 read_delim("path_to_file/data.csv", delim = ",")
 ```
-Use the more general `read_delim()` function to read file whose the values are separated with uncommon separators.
+Use the more general `read_delim()` function to read files whose the values are separated with uncommon separators and specify the separator in the `delim` argument.

 ```r
 # to read pipe-separated values file